 How to choose Green seat pass or Ordinary seat pass

-If you take Gran Class by JR Pass, both Ordinary pass and Green pass cover only a basic fare.
-You have to pay Limited Express surcharge and Gran Class fee.
+If you take Gran Class by JR Pass, both Ordinary pass and Green pass cover only a basic fare only.
+You have to pay a limited express surcharge and Gran class seat fee.
 Please see the post, Japan Rail Pass can be used for Hayabusa to get details.